 Frequently Asked Questions

-What do I need to furnish UP&G for a print job?
+How do I prepare for a UP&G print job?

-2. Provide a sample with your printing requisition.
+3. Provide a sample after submitting your printing requisition.

-3. Include any fonts used in your document on your disk.
+4. Include any fonts used in your document with your file.

 If we don't have just one of the necessary fonts, your job may print with the wrong font or be delayed until we receive a copy of the font from you.
 When furnishing fonts, make sure you include both the screen and printer fonts.